 Read Next – More Food vs Food Articles!

-- Manitoba Milling Co: Whole-Milled Flaxseed VS. Flaxseed Meal: There’s A Difference
+- Manitoba Milling Company: Whole-Milled Flaxseed vs. Flaxseed Meal: There’s A Difference

 - National Center for Biotechnology Information: Effects of brown and golden flaxseed on the lipid profile, glycemia, inflammatory biomarkers, blood pressure and body composition in overweight adolescents